This post is being kept up-to-date. It was first published on July 23, 2012.

 When did voter ID laws get passed — and which states have the strictest ones?

 The first such law was passed as early as 2003, but momentum has picked up in recent years.
 In 2011 alone, legislators in 34 states introduced bills requiring voters show photo ID — 14 of those states already had existing voter ID laws, but lawmakers sought to toughen statutes, mainly to require proof of photo identification.

 The National Conference of State Legislatures has a helpful breakdown of states’ voter ID laws and how they vary.

-Indiana, Georgia, Tennessee, Kansas and Pennsylvania have the toughest versions.
-These states won't allow voters to cast a regular ballot without first showing valid photo ID.
+Indiana, Georgia, Tennessee, Kansas, Mississippi, North Dakota, Virginia, Wisconsin and Texas have the toughest versions.
+These states won’t allow voters to cast a regular ballot without first showing valid photo ID.
 Other states with photo ID laws offer some more flexibility by providing voters with several alternatives.